For the complete documentation index, see llms.txt. This page is also available as Markdown.

 A New Frontier for On-Chain Yield

-Payment Financing (PayFi) represents the market for providing short-term capital to facilitate high-volume, cross-border payment transactions.
+Payment Financing (PayFi) represents the market for providing short-term capital to facilitate high-volume, payment transactions.
 This is a multi-trillion dollar industry that has traditionally been dominated by banks and large financial institutions.
 Nara is bringing this market on-chain, creating a new and powerful source of sustainable, real-world yield for the DeFi ecosystem.

 How PayFi Works

 At its core, PayFi involves bridging the time gap between when a payment is sent and when it is received.
-In a typical cross-border transaction, it can take several days for the funds to clear through the traditional banking system.
+In a typical payment transaction, it can take several days for the funds to clear through the traditional banking system.
 During this time, the payment provider needs liquidity to continue its operations.
 PayFi providers step in to offer this short-term financing, charging a small fee or interest rate for the service.

 The process can be broken down into the following steps: